-- Political contributions.

-- Legal expenses for personal matters that do not produce taxable income.

-- Lost or misplaced cash or property.

-- Expenses for meals during regular or extra work hours.
+- Political contributions. - Legal expenses for personal matters that do not produce taxable income. - Lost or misplaced cash or property. - Expenses for meals during regular or extra work hours.

-- The cost of entertaining friends.

 continued

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.
 Taxpayers should seek professional tax advice for more information.